4 Marijuana Stocks to Buy for the Big 2020 Rebound (Once Coronavirus Fears Fade)

 The big question, though, is whether or not Aurora has the resources to withstand demand headwinds in the first half of 2020 from Covid-19.

-With $140 million in cash on hand, Aurora appears to have enough resources to live another day.
+With $220 million in cash on hand and another $250 million on the way through an At-the-Market Offering program, Aurora appears to have enough resources to live another day.
 But, it’s admittedly a big risk.
 So, I’d shy away from ACB stock until after coronavirus headwinds clear.

 Luke Lango is a Markets Analyst for InvestorPlace.
 He has been professionally analyzing stocks for several years, previously working at various hedge funds and currently running his own investment fund in San Diego.
 A Caltech graduate, Luke has consistently been recognized as one of the world’s top stock pickers, and has developed a reputation for leveraging his technology background to identify growth stocks that deliver outstanding returns.
 Luke is also the founder of Fantastic, a social discovery company backed by an LA-based internet venture firm.
 As of this writing, he was long CGC.